 - Post signs outside the entrance restricting entry to anyone with symptoms of illness/respiratory infection.

-- Daycare staff should be checked for fever before entering the facility at the beginning of their reported work period and maintain records of monitoring.
+- Day care staff should be checked for fever before entering the facility at the beginning of their reported work period and records kept of their monitoring.

 - Ensure sick leave policies allow employees to stay home if they have symptoms of respiratory infection.

 - Monitor children daily for signs/symptoms of COVID-19.

 - Exclude any staff or child with symptoms of COVID-19.

 - Depending on the facility plan, stagger drop-off and pick-up times to avoid overcrowding of children and parents/guardians in confined spaces.

 - Limit parents/guardians to one per child during drop-off and pick-up.

 - No outside visitors should be allowed in the day care, regardless of their security clearance.
 However, this does not apply to maintenance/repair workers who should be tracked in a log that includes the date/time they were in the facility, their name, phone number/cell number, and e-mail.

 - Develop a communication plan with parents and staff in the event a COVID-19 case occurs in a staff or child.